VS Code extension overview

 The config helper also provides two commands that help you statically validate your YAML config files without having to run a pipeline.

-, and verifies statically that the config file is well formed.
-Please note that this command only validates this file for structure and syntax errors, but not for semantic error (e.g. "This job does not exist"). -
+Corresponds to the CLI command circleci config validate, and statically verifies that the config file is well formed.
+This command only validates the file for structure and syntax errors, not for semantic error (for example, "This job does not exist").

 Both of these commands can be run by: